Finding the Best Places to Retire Since 2006!

 Gulf Breeze, Florida

-Across from Pensacola on the Florida Panhandle, Balmy Gulf Breeze is Close to White Sand Beaches and Azure Waters
+Across from Pensacola on the Florida Panhandle, Balmy Gulf Breeze Boasts a Zoo and is Close to White Sand Beaches

-Overview: Idyllic, Gulf Breeze sits at the end of the Fairpoint Peninsula on the western Florida Panhandle and is considered a suburb of Pensacola, which is just across the bay.
-The Naval Live Oaks Reservation, part of the Gulf Islands National Seashore, is just to the east and has the kind of white sand beaches and azure waters that are found on old-fashioned picture postcards.
+Idyllic Gulf Breeze sits at the end of the Fairpoint Peninsula on the western Florida Panhandle and is considered a suburb of Pensacola, which is just six miles away across Santa Rosa Sound via the Pensacola Bay Bridge.
+White sand beaches and azure waters, the kind found on old-fashioned picture postcards, are next door in the Naval Live Oaks Preserve, which is part of the Gulf Islands National Seashore, and on Pensacola Beach, just across the water.

 Restoration of Deadman's Island, a migratory bird drop zone and a recreational paradise, has been a focal point for the city since 2007.
-Much of the restoration work was destroyed by the BP Oil Spill in 2010, but the city continues its efforts to rebuild Deadman's.
 The island's current uses include paddleboarding, crabbing, and kayaking.

-Gulf Breeze Weather: This area has a humid subtropical climate, meaning two seasons per year, one hot and humid and one less hot and less humid.
-On average, the area receives 63 inches of rain per year.
+Climate: This area has a humid subtropical climate, meaning two seasons per year, one hot and humid and one less hot and less humid.
+On average, Gulf Breeze receives 63 inches of rain per year.

-At Least One Gulf Breeze Hospital Accredited by Joint Commission?
+At Least One Accredited by Joint Commission?
 Yes

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Gulf Breeze Cons: Hurricanes have hit Gulf Breeze in the past and caused significant damage.
+Cons: Hurricanes have hit Gulf Breeze in the past and have caused significant damage.
+It could happen again.

-Gulf Breeze Notes: The town is hemmed in by water on three sides and the Reservation is on the east.
-Even so, Gulf Breeze's population has grown by 6% within the last decade.
+Notes: The town is hemmed in by water on three sides and the Preserve is on the east.
+Even so, Gulf Breeze's population has grown 12% within the last decade.
+Home prices have increased 24% since last year.

 Recommended as a Retirement Spot?
 Yes